williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 ### The Theory

 Quantum Integrated Information Theory (Quantum IIT) proposes that consciousness (measured by Φ) is incompatible with quantum superposition.
-Put a conscious system in superposition, and it should collapse quickly—consciousness "bites back" and forces a definite state.
+Put a conscious system in superposition, and it should collapse quickly consciousness "bites back" and forces a definite state.

 ### The Test

-Create a quantum system with high integrated information—simulating consciousness with quantum IIT principles.
+Create a quantum system with high integrated information simulating consciousness with quantum IIT principles.
 Put this system in a superposition of two different Φ structures.
 Then measure how quickly the superposition collapses.

 **Prediction**: If quantum IIT is correct, the superposition should collapse much faster than standard quantum mechanics predicts for non-conscious systems.